PieterjanVerhelst/eel-meta-analysis/README.md

 	* obtain meta-data on tagged eels `eel_meta_data.csv`
 	* obtain meta-data on deployments `deployments.csv` (station names and positions)
 2. `attach_stour.R`: Merge data from the River Stour to the dataset
+3. `attach_nedap_meuse.R`: Merge NEDAP data from the River Meuse in the Netherlands to the dataset
-3. `clean_eel_metadata.R`: Eel meta-data cleaning by removing irrelevant and redundant eels, columns and make certain column values consistent
+4. `clean_eel_metadata.R`: Eel meta-data cleaning by removing irrelevant and redundant eels, columns and make certain column values consistent
-4. `clean_detection_data.R`: Data cleaning by filling in missing values and removing false detections
+5. `clean_detection_data.R`: Data cleaning by filling in missing values and removing false detections
-5. `attach_release.R`: Add eel release positions and date-time to detection dataset
+6. `attach_release.R`: Add eel release positions and date-time to detection dataset
-6. `create_interactive_maps.R`: Create interactive html widget maps per project
+7. `create_interactive_maps.R`: Create interactive html widget maps per project
-7. `extract_network.R`: Extract receiver networks based on detection data
+8. `extract_network.R`: Extract receiver networks based on detection data
 	* This serves as input to calculate the distance matrices at https://github.com/inbo/fish-tracking
-8. `smooth_eel_tracks.R`: Smooths duplicates and calculates residencies per eel per station.
+9. `smooth_eel_tracks.R`: Smooths duplicates and calculates residencies per eel per station.
 Therefore, it calls the following two functions:
 	+ 8a. `get_nearest_stations.R`: general function to extract the smoothed track for one eel (via its `transmitter ID`)
 	+ 8b. `get_timeline.R`: function to get the stations which are near a given station (where near means that the distance is smaller than a certain given limit, e.g. detection range).
 		- --> Generate residency datasets per project and store them in `/interim/residencies`
-9. `calculate_speed.R`: Calculate movement speeds between consecutive detection stations.
+10. `calculate_speed.R`: Calculate movement speeds between consecutive detection stations.
 Also calculates swim distance, swim time, cumulative swim distance and station distance from source station.
 	+ 9a. `calculate_speed_function.R`: function to calculate speed between consecutive displacements; based on a function in Hugo Flavio's `actel` package
 	+ 9b. `calculate_sourcedistance_function.R`: function to calculate the station distance from a 'source' station; based on a function in Hugo Flavio's `actel` package
-10. `create_distance_plot.R`: Create plots with travelled distance per eel and store as .pdf
+11. `create_distance_plot.R`: Create plots with travelled distance per eel and store as .pdf